Air pollution measurement: Particulates

 Until the late 20th century, the amount of soot produced by something like a smokestack was often measured visually, and relatively crudely, by holding up cards with lines ruled onto them to indicate different shades of grey.
 These were known as Ringelmann charts, after their inventor, Max Ringelmann, and measured smoke on a six-point scale.

 In modern pollution monitoring stations, coarse (PM10) and fine (PM2.5) particulates are measured using a device called a tapered element oscillating microbalance (TEOM), based on a glass tube that vibrates more or less as collected particles accumulate on it.
 Particulates can also be measured using other kinds of particulate matter sampler, including optical photodetectors, which measure the light reflected from samples of light (bigger particles reflect more light) and gravimetric analysis (collected on filters and weighed).
 Black carbon is usually measured optically with Aethalometer-type instruments.

+Ultrafine particles (smaller than PM0.1, so generally less than 100 nanometers in diameter) are hard to detect and measure with some of these techniques.
+Typically, they are measured (or counted) with condensation particle counters, which effectively enlarge the particles by condensing vapors onto them to make bigger and much more easily detectable droplets.

+The atomic composition of particulate samples can be measured with techniques such as X-ray spectrometry.

 Nitrogen dioxide

 Nitrogen dioxide (NO_{2}) can be measured passively with diffusion tubes, though it takes time to collect samples, analyze them, and produce results.
+It can be measured manually or automatically through the Griess-Saltzman method, as specified in ISO 6768:1998, or the Jacobs-Hocheiser method.

-It can also be measured actively, much more quickly, by a chemiluminescence analyzer, which measures nitrogen oxide levels from the light they give off.
+It can also be measured automatically much more quickly, by a chemiluminescence analyzer, which determines nitrogen oxide levels from the light they give off.
 In the UK, for example, there are over 200 sites where NO_{2} is continuously monitored by chemiluminescence.